HCH1974/SupportBank/README.md

 ## Setup

 To execute this program, run the command dotnet run.
-You will need to enter the input datacd su  file as one of the following:
+You will need to enter the input data file as one of the following:

 Transactions2012.xml
 Transactions2013.json